LiveNathan/blog/_posts/overlap-save.md

 # Overlap Save Method for Frequency Domain Convolution: A Practical Approach

-## 1. Introduction
+## Introduction

-> While programming can help in understanding mathematical concepts, it's not the other way around. –Mike X. Cohen
+> While programming can help in understanding mathematical concepts, it's not the other way around. — Mike X. Cohen

 Math is hard.
 And I think part of why it's so hard is the use of so many symbols.
 But I guess it's the same when learning any language.
 At the beginning it all looks like jibberish.
 Eventually, with practice, you are no longer